noidontdig/gitdown/README.md

 =======
 __gitdown__ is a git hook which moderates your git committing activity based on your blood alcohol content (BAC).
 It uses the [DrinkShield](http://www.gfxhax.com/drinkshield/) for Arduino as a breathalyzer.

-It was built for hackNY spring 2013 by Alex Qin and Geoffrey Litt.
+It was built for hackNY spring 2013 by Alex Qin and Geoffrey Litt, and won first place there.

 Usage
 -----